Future of hiking

-In this article we look at where the future of hiking is heading and discuss what it means for hikers, including changes we’re likely to see in trail design and use, the impacts of social media on the trail, notable gear trends, and the use of technology on the trail, both good and bad.
-Much of this discussion involves generalisations based on what I am seeing online, as well as on-trail and which you may, or may not agree with.
+In this article we look at where the future of hiking is heading and discuss what it means for hikers, including changes we’re likely to see in trail design and use, the impacts of social media on the trail, notable gear trends, and the use of technology on the trail, both the good and bad.

 So who is the typical hiker these days?
 Hikers come in all shapes, all sizes, and all demographics but from an age perspective it tends to be younger and older adults who make up the bulk of those we see on the trail.
-These two particular groups have in common an availability of time and by that I mean they don’t have family commitments that parents with young children have.
+What these two particular groups have in common an availability of time and by that I mean they don’t have family commitments that parents with young children have.
 Once children start leading independent lives, parents gain the free time to get back into hiking again.

 There is an old saying that goes ‘We don’t know what we don’t know’.
 Like any other activity, this is true for hiking.
 In the ‘good old days’ our introduction to hiking was often based around clubs, scouts, or through family outings and while for many this is still the case, there are more and more hikers who just take the leap.

 I’m old enough to remember life as an adult pre-internet and at that stage sporting based clubs, including hiking clubs, were the go-to destination if you wanted help getting into the outdoors.
-In the ‘old days’ these clubs would meet on a regular basis and were social outlets just as much as sporting clubs.
+In the ‘old days’ these clubs would meet on a regular basis and were social outlets just as much as team based sporting clubs.
+While team based sporting clubs continue to thrive non-traditional sporting clubs such as hiking clubs are waning with many people now using the internet and ‘winging it’ after doing our own research.

-The other issue with any activity in general is that people need to be able to picture themselves taking part in an activity.
+Another key issue with any activity in general is that people need to be able to picture themselves taking part in an activity.
 As a generalisation, hiking clubs tend to represent an older demographic with limited cultural diversity.
 In addition as Australia’s cultural make up continues to evolve from its historic anglo base, we are slowly seeing a change in those who are on-trail, but it’s a slow process.
 While there is diversity, less often do I see a non-caucasian face on-trail.
 It really doesn’t matter but most people need to be able to picture themselves doing an activity and without a range of diverse demographic and cultural images being shown in mainstream media, it’s a slow change.
 The phrase ‘you can’t be, what you can’t see’ is equally relevant in hiking.

 We need to get people of all ages, all genders, and all nationalities into hiking

-When most people think about hiking they develop a picture in their mind about what that means.
+When most people think about hiking and camping they develop a picture in their mind about what that means.
 Often this image includes carrying a heavy pack, sleeping in a small tent, digging a hole to go to the toilet, and eating dehydrated or freeze dried food.
 While this describes most of my hikes, it’s not everyone’s idea of a good time.

 More and more ‘glamping’ (glamour camping) is becoming an option as commercial operations set up huts and fancy accommodation that provides real beds, chef cooked meals, modern toilet facilities, along with the option to carry a small relatively lightweight pack which makes the whole experience enjoyable for a wider range of people.